Bundeling/ArtilleryPhp/README.md

 Docs: https://bundeling.github.io/ArtilleryPhp/classes/ArtilleryPhp-Scenario#methods

-Custom Scenario settings:
+<br>Custom Scenario settings:

 - `set(key: string, value: mixed)`

-Adding to the flow from another scenario into this scenario:
+<br>Adding to the flow from another scenario into this scenario:

 - `addFlow(scenario: Scenario)`

-Misc:
+<br>Misc:

 - `setName(name: string)`
   Used for metric reports.
 - `setWeight(weight: int)`
+  Default: 1.
 Determines the probability that this scenario will be picked compared to other scenarios in the Artillery script.
-Defaults to 1.

-If not set, the engine defaults to HTTP requests.
+<br>If not set, the engine defaults to HTTP requests.
 To create a WebSocket scenario, you need to specify this scenario's engine as 'ws' and only use instances of the `WsRequest` class, available at `Artillery::wsRequest()`.
 - `setEngine(engine: string) `

-Scenario-level JavaScript function hook, from the Js file defined in `setProcessor` in the `Artillery` instance:
+<br>Scenario-level JavaScript function hook, from the Js file defined in `setProcessor` in the `Artillery` instance:
 - `addAfterScenario(function: array|string|string[])`
 - `addBeforeScenario(function: array|string|string[])`